Information on the MRCOG exams as well as an overview of research and academic training in O&G.

 Research

 The Royal College of Physicians has produced a research engagement toolkit, which provides advice on how to get involved in research at any stage in your career.
+For more detailed information on research opportunities, current projects, and resources, please visit our research page.

 Academic training in O&G

 Career paths in academic medicine have been redefined to enable access to academic training at all postgraduate levels.
-There are a number of academic foundation year posts, which provide interested trainees with a taste of academia.
-There are also dedicated academic training programmes that enable academic training to run alongside normal clinical training.
+There are a number of academic foundation year posts, which provide interested doctors with a taste of academia.
+There are also dedicated academic training programmes that enable academic training to run alongside clinical training.

 To progress to a senior position in an academic department as an O&G consultant, you’ll need to follow an academic clinical career path involving a period of research training leading to publications and a higher degree such as a PhD or MD.
 Find out more about academic training in O&G.